RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 ```
 Good luck, and have fun!

-**Please note:** Thermals and cpu frequency scaling are missing from the current 5.x kernel/dtb.
-It should be fine but there's currently **no way** to monitor cpu temps or check on frequency scaling.
+**Please note:** cpu frequency scaling is missing from the current 5.x kernel/dtb.
 Hopefully this will be added to the Arch kernel but it may require compiling a NEO2 specific kernel and/or applying correct dtb/overlays.
 I haven't ran any thermal issues using the stock heatsink.
+Monitoring temperatures can be done with the latest -rc kernel (see below).

 ![alt text](https://github.com/RonnyReporter/nanopi-neo2-arch/blob/master/screenie.png?raw=true)

 ##### Tweaks:
 1. To disable (most of) the annoying audit messages on the console run `systemctl mask systemd-journald-audit.socket` as root to silence them.
-2. To get the latest 5.x kernel install the `linux-aarch64-rc` package.
+2. For thermals to work you need to get the latest 5.x kernel install the `linux-aarch64-rc` package.
 3. Install *[yay](https://github.com/Jguer/yay)* to easily install AUR packages such as *localepurge*.

+Checking temperatures:

+cpu=$(</sys/class/thermal/thermal_zone0/temp) && echo "$((cpu/1000)) c"
+cpu=$(</sys/class/thermal/thermal_zone1/temp) && echo "$((cpu/1000)) c"

 ##### Networking:
 1. Install dialog and wpa supplicant with `pacman -S dialog wpa_supplicant` to make the **wifi-menu** application work.
 This allows for an easy configuration of your wireless connection(s).